• Skip to primary navigation

 Instructions

 • Hull and chop 6 ounces (170 grams) of the strawberries and place in a bowl.
-Mash using a potato masher, fork, or your hands to desired texture, then mix in the sugar.
-Transfer to a small pot and bring to a simmer over medium heat.
+Mash using a potato masher, fork, or your hands until crushed, then mix in the sugar and optionally the lemon zest and lemon juice, if using.

 • Divide the cooled strawberry syrup between two glasses.
 Top with the diced strawberries and pour in the milk.